-Apply to Become a FLAS Fellow & Study South Asian Languages in 2019!
+Apply to Become a FLAS Fellow & Study a South Asian Language in 2020!

 Funding Quick Facts: